How to convert HTML to PDF: 10 best tools compared

 How to choose the right tool to convert HTML to PDF

-The best way to convert HTML to PDF depends on your project requirements.
+The right tool to convert HTML to PDF depends on your project requirements.

 1. Complexity of content

 If your HTML includes complex layouts or dynamic elements, frameworks like Playwright or pdfmake can help for code-level control.
-For pixel-perfect output on invoices, statements, and reports, Nutrient Document Engine gives you robust, Chromium-based rendering plus enterprise features.
+For pixel-perfect output on invoices, statements, and reports, Nutrient Document Engine uses Chromium-based rendering and adds forms, signatures, and encryption.

 2. Forms support

 Other tools generate static PDFs.
-Nutrient Document Engine converts HTML <input> elements into fillable PDF form fields automatically.
+Only Nutrient Document Engine turns HTML forms into interactive, fillable PDFs in a single API call.

 3. Performance and security

 Server-side tools handle large or confidential documents better than client-side libraries.
-Teams often start with open source and switch to Nutrient Document Engine when HTML-to-PDF conversion becomes a core business workflow.
+Teams often start with open source and switch to Nutrient Document Engine when they need encrypted output, audit trails, or guaranteed uptime for customer-facing PDF workflows.

 Conclusion

 If you need to convert HTML to PDF for side projects or simple exports, the open source tools in this list work well.
-To convert HTML to PDF in business-critical workflows — with form conversion, security, and high-volume processing — Nutrient Document Engine is the solution we recommend.
+When your team needs to deliver secure, fillable PDFs at scale — invoices, signable contracts, and compliant reports — Nutrient Document Engine handles it without requiring a custom pipeline.
 Start a free trial or talk to our Sales team.

 FAQ

-For enterprise applications, Nutrient Document Engine is the best way to convert HTML to PDF — it includes form conversion, digital signatures, and encryption, and it scales to high-volume workloads.
+For enterprise applications, Nutrient Document Engine is the strongest option to convert HTML to PDF — it includes form conversion, digital signatures, and encryption, and it scales to high-volume workloads.
 For simple projects, use wkhtmltopdf for server-side generation, Puppeteer for JavaScript-heavy pages, or jsPDF for basic client-side needs.

 Most open source tools can’t.
 Nutrient Document Engine lets you convert HTML to PDF with encryption, digital signatures, redaction, and compliance features for business applications handling sensitive documents.